vandre-sales/meliva-ds/packages/webawesome/docs/docs/components/select.md

 ### Lazy loading options

-Lazy loading options is very hard to get right. `<wa-select>` largely follows how a native `<select>` works.
+Lazy loading options works similarly to native `<select>` elements.
+The select component handles various scenarios intelligently:

-Here are the following conditions:
+#### Basic lazy loading scenarios:

-- If a `<wa-select>` is created without any options, but is given a `value` attribute, its `value` will be `""`, and then when options are added, if any of the options have a value equal to the `<wa-select>` value, the value of the `<wa-select>` will equal that of the option.
+- **Empty select with value**: If a `<wa-select>` is created without any options but given a `value` attribute, its value will be `""` initially.
+When options are added later, if any option has a value matching the select's value attribute, the select's value will update to match.

-EX: `<wa-select value="foo">` will have a value of `""` until `<wa-option value="foo">Foo</wa-option>` connects, at which point its value will become `"foo"` when submitting.

-- If a `<wa-select multiple>` with an initial value has multiple values, but only some of the options are present, it will only respect the options that are present, and if a selected option is loaded in later, *AND* the value of the select has not changed via user interaction or direct property assignment, it will add the selected option to the form value and to the `.value` of the select.
+- **Multiple select with partial options**: If a `<wa-select multiple>` has an initial value with multiple options, but only some options are present in the DOM, it will respect only the available options.
+When additional selected options are loaded later (and the user hasn't changed the selection), those options will be automatically added to the selection.

-This can be hard to conceptualize, so heres a fairly large example showing how lazy loaded options work with `<wa-select>` and `<wa-select multiple>` when given initial value attributes.
-Feel free to play around with it in a codepen.
+Here's a comprehensive example showing different lazy loading scenarios:

 ```html {.example}
 <form id="lazy-options-example">